What to Look for in Tomato Seed Starting Kits

 Greenhouse cover.
 Some kits come with a clear plastic lid, which acts like a greenhouse cover.
 It holds in humidity during the early stages of germination and growing.
 The cover is a helpful option.
 It gives seeds the opportunity to germinate more quickly.
 Once seedlings grow large enough to touch the greenhouse lid, you can leave it off.

 Plant labels.
 Another “nice to have but not completely necessary feature.”
-Gardener’s Supply gives you 24 wooden markers.
-Burpee’s provides three.
+You can choose from an assortment of labels.

 Heat mat.
 A heating pad placed underneath seed starting trays, as offered by Hydrofarm Germination Station, helps seeds germinate quicker.
 It’s helpful to use a seedling heat mat no matter what seed starting system you choose.